shekhdaviraj/Presentations/README.md

-Here is some of the Presentation Task assigned during all course
+# Some of the Presentation Task attempted during all course as well as extra curriculum activities.